JoshuaLomond/snake/README.md

 - Colliding with yourself ends the game.

+- After game over, your highest score is automatically saved in `highscore.txt` (stored in the same folder as the game).

 - With the default settings, hitting the wall causes wrap-around.

   - To make walls lethal instead, edit snake_game.py: